brunnergino/JamBot/README.md

 All tested with Python 3.5.4 (Last updated: 11th April 2018).

+## Dataset

+We used the lmd_matched subset of the Lakh Midi Dataset, which can be downloaded here: https://colinraffel.com/projects/lmd/

 ## Data Processing

 Create the data/original directory and put your MIDI files inside it.